linode/linode-cli/docs/development/guides/01-overview.rst

 are generated dynamically at build-time from the `Linode OpenAPI Specification <https://github.com/linode/linode-api-docs>`_, which is also used to generate the `official Linode API documentation <https://www.linode.com/docs/api/>`_.

-Each OpenAPI spec endpoint method is parsed into an :code:`OpenAPIOperation` object.
+Each OpenAPI spec endpoint method is parsed into an ``OpenAPIOperation`` object.
-This object includes all necessary request and response arguments to create a command, stored as :code:`OpenAPIRequestArg` and `OpenAPIResponseAttr` objects respectively.
+This object includes all necessary request and response arguments to create a command, stored as ``OpenAPIRequestArg`` and `OpenAPIResponseAttr` objects respectively.
-At runtime, the Linode CLI changes each :code:`OpenAPIRequestArg` to an argparse argument and each :code:`OpenAPIResponseAttr` to an outputtable column.
+At runtime, the Linode CLI changes each ``OpenAPIRequestArg`` to an argparse argument and each ``OpenAPIResponseAttr`` to an outputtable column.
 It can also manage complex structures like nested objects and lists, resulting in commands and outputs that may not exactly match the OpenAPI specification.